Carol Wayne, the buxom blonde actress who appeared many times on the Johnny Carson show in the 1970s, couldn’t swim.

 She didn’t even like to go near the water.
 She was terrified of water, her personal assistant said.

-They had a heated argument and Carol reportedly took a walk on the beach to “cool off.”
+Carol and this Ed Durston guy had a heated argument and Carol took a walk on the beach to “cool off.”

 Three days later, January 13, a fisherman found her body in Santiago Bay.
 She was 42.